klebgenomics/Kleborate/README.md

 #### Basic usage

 ```
-# screen some genomes for MLST and virulence loci
+# Screen some genomes for MLST and virulence loci:
 kleborate -o detailed_results.txt -a *.fasta

-# screen some genomes for Klebsiella species, MLST, virulence loci and acquired resistance genes
+# Also screen for resistance genes:
-kleborate --species --resistance -o detailed_results.txt -a *.fasta
+kleborate --resistance -o detailed_results.txt -a *.fasta

+# Turn on all of Kleborate's optional screens (resistance gene, species check and Kaptive
+# for both K and O loci):
+kleborate --all -o detailed_results.txt -a *.fasta
 ```

 See below for more details, examples and outputs.